svjack/HunyuanVideoGP/README.md

 # 4.2 optional Sage attention support (30% faster, easy to install on Linux but much harder on Windows)
 python -m pip install sageattention==1.0.6

+# 4.3 optional Xformers attention support (same speed as sdpa attention but lower VRAM requirements, easy to install on Linux but much harder on Windows)
+python -m pip install xformers

 ```